team-watchdog/apoc-gardens-wiki/public/markdown/Leafy Greens/gotu-kola.md

 **Management:** Avoid overwatering to prevent root rot.
 Remove infected leaves promptly to control leaf spot and powdery mildew.
 Apply fungicides as a last resort for severe cases of powdery mildew. <update>In Sri Lanka's humid climate, ensuring good air circulation and avoiding overhead watering can help prevent fungal diseases.</update>

 ## Difficulty Rating
-### Low country wet zone (Difficulty: 3/10)
+### Low country wet zone (Difficulty: 2/10)
-**Explanation:** The warm, humid conditions of the low country wet zone are generally favorable for Gotu-kola cultivation.
+**Explanation:** The warm, humid conditions of the low country wet zone are generally more favorable for Gotu-kola cultivation.
 **Challenges/Adaptations:**
 - May require partial shade during the hottest parts of the day
 - Need to ensure good drainage to prevent waterlogging